fbpx

 Welcome to The Latch Tastemakers, where we sit down with people who know a city’s scene like the back of their hand to ask their must-try restaurants, cafes and bars.
 Dive into our Tastemakers series and curate your ultimate hit-list, whether you’re exploring your own city or venturing somewhere new.

-Sydney’s restaurant scene does a lot well, but Nelly Robinson says one of its standout features is how it embraces outdoor dining.
+One of the standout features of Sydney’s restaurant scene is how it embraces outdoor dining, says Nelly Robinson.
 The British chef spent nearly a decade working in Sydney’s dining scene, opening Nel Restaurant in 2015 and most recently, in charge of the food at Nag’s Head and, gastropub within it, Winston’s.
 He’s one of the best people to ask about Sydney restaurants.

 “We get nine months of the year of nice weather,” he says.
 “People want to be by the water — unfortunately for my restaurants.
 So it’s all about being outside.
 Group dining is also very, very good in Sydney.”